-The museum is small but fascinating with a number of old printing machines laid out across the exhibit floor space.
-When I visited, there was an exhibit upstairs called, “Green Sleeves: The Irish Printed Record”, examining the Irish-printed album cover of Irish groups as well as albums from abroad referencing Ireland or Irishness.
-The collection dates from the 1950s to present day and it brought back a lot of good memories as I walked around.
+The museum is small with a number of old printing machines laid out across its ground floor space.
+There are also a number of temporary exhibits throughout the year in its upstairs space…one of my favourites called “Green Sleeves: The Irish Printed Record”, examining the Irish-printed album cover of Irish groups as well as albums from abroad referencing Ireland or Irishness dating from the 1950s to present day, featured recently.

-When I first stumbled upon this Museum I had been looking for the PRESS Café, located beside it.
-When I entered the Old Chapel building, there were several people looking around at old printers dotted around the floor space.
-There were also some men working on some of the old machines.
+When I first stumbled upon this museum I had been looking for the PRESS Café, which is located beside it.
+On entering the Old Chapel building the large, the old printers caught my interest and the people working on them.

-Turns out the men are active retired printers and typesetters, volunteering their time to maintain the old print machines, and to assist with front of house duties as well as with the Museum’s education programme.
-Alf, one of the volunteers, kindly introduced himself and showed me around.
-He demonstrated some of the machines, including the large Wharfedale Stop Cylinder Press, the machine similar to the one that the 1916 Proclamation was printed on.
-Framed and hanging on the wall beside it, is an original 1916 Proclamation.
+Turns out these people are active retired printers and typesetters, volunteering their time occasionally to maintain the old print machines, and to assist with front of house duties as well as with the Museum’s education programme.
+One of the volunteers, Alf, kindly introduced himself and showed me around, demonstrating some of the machines such as the large Wharfedale Stop Cylinder Press, a machine similar to the one that the 1916 Proclamation was printed on.
+Hanging on the wall beside it, is an original 1916 Proclamation.

-Alf told me first-hand accounts about the creation of the original Proclamation from the men who were involved in its production.
-He explained that he had these accounts because he had heard the men speaking at a special 1916 commemoration event in the 1960s!
-He then pointed out some of the technical imperfections in the printing on the original document, “understandable” he explained, given the circumstances the compositors and printer had been under at the time.
+Alf gave first-hand accounts about the creation of the original Proclamation from the men who were involved in its production – he had heard these men speaking about their experience at a special 1916 commemoration event in 1966!
+He pointed out some of the technical imperfections in the printing on the original document, explaining that these were “understandable” given the circumstances the compositors and printer had been under at the time!
 He relayed their stories with great enthusiasm and I felt privileged to hear them.

-I was then shown letterpress printing techniques by another volunteer, a retired print engineer, who also shared his experience as a newspaper editor over 40 years ago and the difficulties he had faced every day using these techniques.
-This, I thoroughly enjoyed!
-A lovely, unexpected morning in the national print museum.
+I was then shown letterpress printing techniques by another volunteer – a retired print engineer, who shared his experience of being a newspaper editor 40 years ago and the difficulties he had faced every day using these techniques.
+Hearing his experiences of producing newspapers back then was fascinating.
+I thoroughly enjoyed all their stories!
+A lovely, unexpected morning in the National Print Museum.

 I did have coffee (and cake) eventually in Press café and it was delicious!